CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 ### API search

-Springer Link only allows a daily quota of 500.
+Springer Link only allows a daily quota of 500 requests.
 This might lead to the site being unavailable with a response code of 403.

 #### API search: API key for Springer Link